-However, the major driving force behind the powerful vortices created by modern aircraft is from jet wash, or the high-speed winds created by exhaust propelled out of jet engines?.
+However, the major driving force behind the powerful vortices created by modern aircraft is from jet wash, or the high-speed winds created by exhaust propelled out of jet engines (Pallek, von Geyr, & Schroeder, 2008).
 Friction between these winds and surrounding air creates powerful and persistent vortices.
 All aircraft create two counter-rotating vortices, circulating in opposite directions and pulling in surrounding air; as these expand following the passage of the aircraft, they interact with existing wind patterns.